 Rhea Wessel is an American writer who helps companies grow their business through her thought-leadership writing incubators.
 These programs enable subject-matter experts with journalistic writing skills while providing the communications department with a steady stream of high-quality articles about the business.
 As a journalist, Rhea wrote thousands of stories for magazines and newspapers, including The New York Times, The Wall Street Journal and BBC.
 As a writer for companies, she has penned and edited thousands more stories across 30 industries.
 Rhea is the founder and head of The Institute for Thought Leadership.

-Digital Crisis Workshop: Crisis Management in a Connected World
+Digital Crisis Masterclass: Crisis Management in a Connected World

 Presented By: Greg Vanier, Head of Crisis & Reputation Risk, Edelman and Dave Fleet, Managing Director, Head of Global Digital Crisis, Edelman